 Scheme employers must provide NILGOSC with the information it needs to calculate the value of each member's Scheme pension entitlement correctly.
 Employers' data retention schedules for payroll and HR data should take into account that there are circumstances when they will need to supply historical information to ensure that this requirement can be met.
 Employers must also make payroll providers aware of their retention schedules so that they are able to retain access to the information needed.

 8.2.1 Pensionable pay data

-When a Scheme member with pre-2015 membership ends active membership, the employer must calculate their 'final pay' in accordance with the Scheme regulations.
-The regulations state that:
+When a Scheme member with pre-2015 membership or underpin protections leaves, the employer must calculate their 'final pay' in accordance with the Scheme regulations.